simon-anders/htseq/trunk/doc/genomic.rst

       The length is calculated as end - start.
 If you set the length, ``start_d`` will be preserved, i.e., ``end`` is changed, unless the strand is ``-``, in which case ``start`` is changed.

+   .. attribute:: GenomicInterval.start_as_pos
+                  GenomicInterval.end_as_pos
+                  GenomicInterval.start_d_as_pos
+                  GenomicInterval.end_d_as_pos

+      These attributes return :class:`GenomicPosition` objects referring to the respective positions.

 Directional instantiation
    .. function:: GenomicInterval_from_directional( chrom, start_d, length, strand="." )